 There are many forms of amyloidosis, and other testing is required to identify the form and its cause.

 Treatment depends upon the type of amyloidosis.

-All types of amyloidosis involve a protein that folds abnormally (all proteins are long chains of molecules that fold up into a certain shape).
+All types of amyloidosis involve a protein that folds abnormally (all proteins are long chains of molecules that fold up into a certain shape, and their exact shape is critical in how each protein functions).
 The abnormally folded proteins clump together and accumulate in various tissues.
 The accumulations are called amyloid deposits or amyloid fibrils.
 There are many different proteins that can fold abnormally and form amyloid deposits.
 All of these proteins are produced within the body.
 They do not come from the person's diet.
 Some amyloid proteins are mutated versions of normal proteins, while others are normal proteins that simply have a tendency to fold abnormally.
 Some of the proteins are produced by various diseases.